A Green approach to healthcare

 -

-Efficient sanitary fittings and fixtures with low flow rates.
+Water-efficient sanitary fittings and fixtures with low flow rates are installed throughout the facility to minimise consumption.

 -